someengineering/resoto.com/blog/2022/09-19-building-infrastructure-apps/index.md

 So what should the app look like?
 I am mostly interested in compute and storage as they are the most expensive resources on my bill.
 If you are interested in different resources, you can easily adapt the code to your needs.

-At the top of the app I'd like to see a summary of the current amount of compute instances, CPU cores and memory across all my cloud accounts in AWS and GCP.
+At the top of the app I'd like to see a summary of the current number of compute instances, CPU cores and memory across all my cloud accounts in AWS and GCP.
 Next to that we will display similar statistics for storage volumes.

 Then I would like a world map showing where in the world those instances are running.
 That way if anyone starts compute instances in a region we don't typically use, I can easily spot it.